 The Wollongong Isotope Geochronology Laboratory (WIGL) implements isotopic and geochemical techniques to study geological and biological processes.
 It provides tools for applications to Quaternary and early Earth environmental studies, archaeological and biomedical sciences.
+WIGL is a member of the AusScope Geochemistry Network and the AusGeochem platform.
 Research themes are diverse:

 Earth’s surface processes and their role on global geochemical cycles